Ignite Your Venture: Conquer Partnership Firm Registration & Compliance Hurdles in India

 11. Conversion of Partnership into LLP or Private Limited Company

-A partnership can be converted into a Limited Liability Partnership (LLP) or a Private Limited Company for benefits like limited liability and easier access to funding.
+A firm can be converted into a Limited Liability Partnership (LLP) or a Private Limited Company for benefits like limited liability and easier access to funding.

 Conversion to LLP